+The Facilities Team carries out documented Health and Safety inductions for all permanent, contracted and temporary staff.
 Health and Safety posters are clearly displayed in prominent positions throughout our offices and relevant information can also be found on SharePoint.
-The Facilities Team carry out Health and Safety inductions for all employees.

-Health and Safety advice can also be obtained from the Facilities Manager and from any Representative of Employee Safety.
+Health and Safety advice and instruction can be obtained from any member of the Facilities Team and from the Representatives of Employee Safety.